 - Amazon customers overwhelmingly want the company to reduce plastic packaging.
-Oceana surveyed more than 5,000 Amazon customers in the UK, Canada, and the U.S. in 2020 and found that 86% were concerned about plastic pollution and its impact on the oceans; 92% were upset that plastic recycling does not work; and 87% wanted Amazon and other major online retailers to offer plastic-free packaging choices at checkout.
-More than 640,000 customers and others have signed a petition calling on the company to offer plastic-free choices at Change.org/Plastic Free Choice. - Unlike other companies seeking to move away from plastic, Amazon appears to be prioritizing the increased use of "flexible packaging" made of plastic.
-It has stated it uses flexible packaging to help protect the climate and environment8 but has not publicly disclosed the data underlying this claim or its plastic footprint. - Amazon has already shown it can rapidly reduce plastic packaging on a very large scale.
-After India passed a law to fight plastic pollution, Amazon eliminated plastic packaging from fulfillment centers in India9 and has introduced a paper-based lightweight mailer that it reports has been used 100 million times.10 Amazon has failed to apply these clear steps forward on a company-wide level to solve its plastic problem. - Amazon's plastic waste and pollution footprint is expected to drastically increase, given analysts' recent estimates that the company sales will increase by more than a third in 2020.11
+Oceana surveyed more than 5,000 Amazon customers in Canada, the U.S. and the UK in 2020 and found that 86 per cent were concerned about plastic pollution and its impact on the oceans; 92 per cent were upset that plastic recycling does not work; and 87 per cent wanted Amazon and other major online retailers to offer plastic-free packaging choices at checkout. - Unlike other companies seeking to move away from plastic, Amazon appears to be prioritizing the increased use of "flexible packaging" made of plastic.
+It has stated it uses flexible packaging to help protect the climate and environment6 but has not publicly disclosed the data underlying this claim or its plastic footprint. - Amazon has already shown it can rapidly reduce plastic packaging on a very large scale.
+After India passed a law to fight plastic pollution, Amazon eliminated plastic packaging from fulfillment centers in India7 and has introduced a paper-based lightweight mailer that it reports has been